 Class web page: http://saf.bio.caltech.edu/bi174/

-Midterm: The midterm is a 1-page essay that requires each student to choose a topic of interest relevant to the structure and function of macromolecules or molecular assemblies.
+Midterm: The midterm is a 1-page essay that requires each student to choose a topic of interest relevant to the interaction, structure and/or function of macromolecular assemblies or pathways.
 The topic must be out-of-field, i.e., it is a subject that you have not, are not, and will not be working on.
 Explain an outstanding question in the field, analyze the current models and the evidences / arguments supporting each.
 This serves as the basis to generate your final proposal.
-Midterm is due May 5, at 6 pm.
+Midterm is due May 3, at 6 pm.
 Send the midterm essay to firstname.lastname@example.org.
 Students will form discussion groups to provide constructive feedback on each otherís proposal.

-Final: The final will be an ‘out-of-field’ research proposal based on the topic you choose in the mid-term assay.
+Final: The final will be an "out-of-field" research proposal based on the topic you choose in the mid-term assay.
 Describe a series of experimental designs that address an outstanding question in the field and distinguishes / resolves disparate models.
-The proposal is due May 31, at 6 pm.
-Send the final proposal to email@example.com.Students will also form study sessions to review, discuss, and score the proposals on June 3rd.
+The proposal is due June 5, at 6 pm.
+Send the final proposal to email@example.com.Students will also form study sessions to review, discuss, and score the proposals on June 9th.
 Note that this is an important part of the learning process, and the quality of your peer review on the proposal also counts into the grade.

 Grading:The course is offered for a letter grade only.
-The problem sets will be worth 40%, literature discussion 10%, the midterm 15%, the final 30%, and the quality of peer review 5%.TA Contact Information
+Literature discussions will be worth 50%, the midterm 10%, the final 25%, and the quality of peer review 15%.TA Contact Information

 |4/9(M), 4/11(W), 4/23(M), 5/2(W), 5/9(W), 5/14(M), 5/16(W)||6:00-8:00 PM||Sho Harvey||121 Braun|